cliffpm/Sys-Array/README.md

 reach `act_out` - a good reminder that "the test passes" isn't the same as "the test actually covers what you think it does."

-## Design decisions worth remembering for an interview writeup
+## Important Notes and Design Decisions

 - **2-stage internal pipeline** (mult, then add) rather than a single-cycle
   MAC: splits what would likely be the critical path in a larger array, at